How to Plan Your Content Ecosystem Mapping Project

 Present or future?

-A content ecosystem map can represent your current-state content reality, an imagined future state, or a hybrid of the two (using layers, colors coding, or alternate versions of the map).
+A content ecosystem map can represent your current-state content reality, an imagined future state, or a hybrid of the two (using layers, color coding, or alternate versions of the map).

 Even if your ultimate goal is to design a new, future-state content reality, I recommend spending a little time mapping out your current state.
 For most organizations, there’s no such thing as a truly new website—it will always exist in the context of your other channels and the site that came before.